Is the University changing the payroll schedule?

 What is the first date an employee will be paid in 2022?

 The first pay date will be Jan.
 7, 2022.
 However, exempt employees should take special note that the Jan.
 7 date is for the transition paycheck.
 There are two options available to assist in easing this transition for the Jan.
-7 pay date.
-You may opt to not receive a paycheck on Jan.
-7 or you may elect for Transition Pay.
+7 pay date: You may opt out of receiving a paycheck on Jan.
+7 or you may elect transition pay.
 In addition, you may also elect to receive 37.5 hours of transition pay for the Jan.
-21, 2022, pay date as this pay date only covers Jan.
-1-8 hours.
+21, 2022, pay date as this pay date covers only work dates Jan.
+1-8, 2022.

 What is transition pay?